hsjobeki/nix-types/docs/src/specification/grammar.md

 - Type-expression
 - Simple Type-expression

-The everything is a `Type Expression` but at certain places you can only write `simple type expression`.
-This behavior is not invented with the type language; it is actually derived from nix.
+The everything is a `Type Expression` but in certain places you can only write `simple type expression`.
+This behavior is not invented with the type language; it is derived from nix.
 Where the same principles apply.

-For example: Simple type expressions do not ally writing `let ... in`.
+For example Simple type expressions do not ally writing `let ... in`.

 ```hs
 [ let T :: Int in T ]